Posts

 3. PSL1 and PSL2

-PSL is the abbreviation of Product Specification Level.
-Line pipe product specification level is divided into PSL 1 and PSL 2, can also be said that the quality level is divided into PSL 1 and PSL 2.
-PSL 2 is higher than PSL 1, the 2 specification levels not only have different test requirements, but the chemical composition and mechanical properties requirements are different, so according to API 5L order, the terms of the contract in addition to specifying the specifications, steel grade and other common indicators, but also must indicate the product Specification level, that is, PSL 1 or PSL 2.
+PSL is the abbreviation for product specification level.
+The specification level of the line pipe product is divided into PSL 1 and PSL 2, and the quality level is divided into PSL 1 and PSL 2.
+PSL 2 is higher than PSL 1; the two specification levels not only have different test requirements, but the chemical composition and mechanical properties requirements are different, so according to API 5L order, the terms of the contract, in addition to specifying the specifications, steel grade, and other common indicators, but also must indicate the product Specification level, that is, PSL 1 or PSL 2.
 PSL 2 in the chemical composition, tensile properties, impact power, non-destructive testing, and other indicators are stricter than PSL 1.

 4. Line Pipe Steel Grade, Chemical Composition and Mechanical Properties

-Line pipe steel grade from low to high is divided into: A25, A, B, X42, X46, X52, X60, X65, X70, and X80.
-For the detailed Chemical Composition and Mechanical Properties, please refer to API 5L Specification, 46th Edition Book.
+Line pipe steel grades from low to high are divided into A25, A, B, X42, X46, X52, X60, X65, X70, and X80.
+For detailed Chemical Composition and Mechanical Properties, please refer to the API 5L Specification, 46th Edition Book.

 5. Line Pipe Hydrostatic Test and Non-destructive Examination Requirements